api-development/.github/profile/README.md

 ###  💡 Quality Services
 - Quality services and thoughtfully crafted that make your business move forward with us.

-## Why API Development?
+## Why API Development?.
 ---
 ### 💻 Created with the latest technologies.
-We use the latest technologies and tools in order to create a better service that not only works great, but it is very easy to work with too.
+We use the latest technologies and tools in order to create a better service that isn't only works great, but it is very easy to work with too.

 ### 👮 Free SSL for website and many more
 - Feel assured by the safety of your website by using SSL, and enjoy higher rankings on Google.
 Many more for another services.